att0009/fenicsx-poro1/README.md

 Thermoelasticy based on:
 https://comet-fenics.readthedocs.io/en/latest/demo/thermoelasticity/thermoelasticity_transient.html

+"thermoelastic-*.py files all generate the same results - seemingly correct for displacement, but ignoring any temperature BCs I apply
+"diffusion-3d.py" works well - which is just the "thermo" part of "thermoelastic" "poro.py" is the elastic version of the poroelastic soft tissue paper "poro-thermo.py" is at attempt at combining the poro.py and the thermoelastic (but even thermoelastic.py isn't working perfectly, so don't look at this too much)

+Post-processing notes:
-I never got any of the “BoundingBoxTree, compute_collisions, compute_colliding_cells” stuff to work – I always got error messages.
+-  I never got any of the “BoundingBoxTree, compute_collisions, compute_colliding_cells” stuff to work – I always got error messages.
 And thus, I never got the any of the matplotlib plots to generate.

-I did get nice xdmf/h5 files to generate.
+-  I did get nice xdmf/h5 files to generate.
 They look nice in Paraview, but I did have to interpolate the functions, ie “__p_interpolated.interpolate(__p)” before writing them via
   “xdmf_pressure.write_function( __p_interpolated ,t)”, as opposed to writing the "__p" function directly.
   This was not necessary if I used first order elements, but first-order elements led to pretty ugly plots (not smooth transitions between elements).
   It is possible I could have used first order elements, but with way more elements, but for the # of elements given in the code by the author, a minimum of 2nd-order elements were necessary.